 - Clean All Parts and Connectors.
 Spray and scrub off your carburetor piece by piece.
 Use your brush to get gunk off of surfaces like the inside of the float bowl.
 Use your wire and some blasts from the spray bottle to clear out the tiny openings.
 A cotton swab can be helpful here too.

-- Replace the Carburetor.
+- Reinstall the Carburetor.
 Wash your hands to make sure you don’t get any grime on the parts you’ve just cleaned.
 Reassemble your carburetor and attach it to the generator again.

 #6: Faulty Spark Plug

 Sometimes the spark plug on your generator can get a little overeager.
 If it ignites the fuel too early, the fuel and air mix can blow back through the carburetor.